SteelCompendium/data-gen/Ancestries/Orc.md

 Ah!
 My children!
 So fierce and unyielding.
 I see you lead short lives, like the terrans.
 Perhaps this is good.

-I see they get along well with Ord’s children.
+I see they get along well with Ord's children.
 I think this a good sign.

 Already they make homes in the forests by the elves.
 Some little skirmishing over borders, I note.
 Nothing serious.